HackingMinion/react-restaurant-menu/ASSESSMENT.md

 #### React

 That one was pretty simple.
-The assessment asked to use React or Vue.js so I choose React because I am way more experieced in it and I prefer it over Vue.js any day.
+The assessment asked to use React or Vue.js so I choose React because I am way more experienced in it and I prefer it over Vue.js any day.
 I then decided to use [Create React App](https://github.com/facebook/create-react-app) as my starting path.
 I think it's a great way to start a simple project and get it up and running in no time.

 #### Node-sass

 I probably spent the most time on this decision.
-In the past I always used it for an easy setup and quick styling, but I realized many times that it's definetly not best practise.
+In the past I always used it for an easy setup and quick styling, but I realized many times that it's definitely not best practice.
 I thought about using something like [styled Components](https://www.styled-components.com/) or [JSS](https://cssinjs.org/) but I've never used either or anything similar before.
 I had a quick look at both but I wasn't convinced mostly because I was scared that I couldn't handle it the bigger the projects gets or that it will take up too much time for me to figure the right way out.
-I thought maybe I could still do that later so I stood with **node-sass** for the moment.
+I thought maybe I could still do that later, so I stood with **node-sass** for the moment.
 Obviously it wasn't realistic to change that once my project grew in size.
 My conclusion is that it's not ideal, but not the end of the world.
 My scss-file has about 100 lines now and still pretty easy to keep track and maintain it.
 I also used [PostCSS Normalize](https://github.com/csstools/postcss-normalize) to remove browser specific styling for elements.

 #### Material-UI